 It has a deceptively small and compact frame that only reaches 49-inches long and 27 wide, but can still accommodate users from 5’ up to 6’4 inches tall due to the seat frame which can be adjusted to find your optimal position.

-With a 350lb weight capacity in addition to an easy to use, low-impact design, the 3G Elite recumbent bike one of the best recumbent bikes on the market and it certainly has some of the best reviews out there.
+This high end piece of equipment can easily fall into any best recumbent bike category.
+With a 350lb weight capacity in addition to an easy to use, low-impact design, the 3G Elite recumbent bike is one of the best recumbent bikes on the market and it certainly has some of the best reviews out there.

 A great way to improve your cardiovascular endurance levels and lose weight, the Marcy recumbent exercise bike is a great piece of equipment if you want to exercise at home or complete your home gym.

 Built to handle 300lbs of user weight and made from high-quality, strong and durable materials, the ME-709 can withstand heavy use and doesn’t take up too much space.

 The step-through design and highly padded foam seats offer maximal support for you before your workout even begins, making getting in and out of the exercise bike easier than ever and the comfort continues once you’re on the bike and recline back into the seat.

 With 8 different resistance levels to choose from the Marcy recumbent bike is suitable for anyone and whether you’re new to fitness or more experienced you’ll be able to find the right level for you ensuring your workouts are always challenging.

 Assembling the Marcy ME-709 is oh so easy and once the recumbent bike is actually set up and ready to go, the foam padding makes for one comfy ride.

 With wheels to help transport the exercise bike, and weighing only 60 pounds, the ME-709 is compact and easy to store and as one of the cheapest recumbent bikes around, we were more than impressed with the Marcy recumbent bike.